-Ditch the fancy layouts, image heavy design, and branded fonts.
-Instead, send a plain text email from someone the donor is familiar with and ask one straight forward question.
+Ditch the fancy layouts, image-heavy design, and branded fonts.
+Instead, send a plain text email from someone the donor is familiar with and ask one straightforward question.

 It takes your approach to a one-on-one level and shows the donor they are valued.

-When donors feel important, they will take the time to write a meaningful response to your question.
+And when donors feel important, they will take the time to write a meaningful response to your question.
 It’s a win-win for your nonprofit.
 Not only are you gaining valuable information, but you’re also building the relationship between the donor and your organization.

 With this approach, it is important to set up a reply email with a quick line thanking the donor for their feedback.
-Saying you value their opinion is one thing, but you also need to let donors know that you’ve heard them!
+Saying you value their opinion is one thing, but you also need to let donors know you’ve heard them!